Meta-Meta-Resources/Meta-Meta-Resources/docs/opportunities/example-submissions.md

 sidebar_label: Example Submissions
 ---

+Unfortunately there aren't too many existing compilations of grant, fellowship, and job application submissions, but there are some!
+Hopefully they can help provide a template for your own future application.

 | Resource | Description |
 |----------|-------------|
 | [NDSEG compilation of essays](https://drive.google.com/drive/folders/1Ut7fWlFrpmuyZOaqsca_-zxcPE2KSub-) | A small list of essays for the NDSEG competition only from the 2019-2020 cycle so far; however, perhaps the largest public collection of such essays |